Positivstellens\"atze for polynomial matrices with universal quantifiers: Introduction

+As applications, leveraging the SOS-structured certificates provided by the established Positivstellens\"atze, we propose hierarchies of SDP relaxations for the robust PMI constrained optimization problem and analyze their convergence.

-7pt The rest of this paper is organized as follows.
+5pt 7pt The rest of this paper is organized as follows.
 In Section \ref{sec::pre}, we review some preliminary concepts.
 Section \ref{sec::archi} presents a matrix-valued Positivstellensatz for polynomial matrices with UQs under the Archimedean condition, along with a sparse version in the presence of correlative sparsity.
-In Section \ref{sec::nonarchi}, without relying on the Archimedean condition, we derive a series of generalized Positivstellens\"atze for polynomial matrices with UQs.
-Section \ref{sec::app} briefly discusses applications of the established Positivstellens\"atze to robust polynomial matrix optimization.
+In Section \ref{sec::nonarchi}, without relying on the Archimedean condition, we derive two generalized Positivstellens\"atze for polynomial matrices with UQs.
+In Section \ref{sec::app}, we apply the established Positivstellens\"atze to robust PMI constrained optimization.
 For the sake of readability, some lengthy and technical proofs are deferred to Section \ref{sec::proofs}.
 Conclusions are given in Section \ref{sec::cons}.